ARMmbed/mbed-os-5-docs/docs/api/drivers/Watchdog.md

 ### Watchdog example

-Create a watchdog timer that expires after 5 seconds and that you refresh by pushing BUTTON1 on the target board.
+This example creates a watchdog timer that expires after five seconds and that you can refresh by pushing BUTTON1 on the target board:

 ```c++
 #include "mbed.h"